NeCTAR-RC/tutorials/_cli-101/02-basic-actions.md

 ### man and --help

 There are many ways to interact with the file system on your instance.
-The examples above are merely a very brief introduction.  if you're uncertain about the exact working of a command, you can call on help straight from your command line.
+The examples above are merely a very brief introduction.
+If you're uncertain about a command, there is help within the Command Line.
 Try these two commands:

 ```
 $ man ls